 Multipoint client relationships require intelligent technology and a supportive and open culture.
 A vision-driven culture should focus on clients' needs and use appropriate technology to exceed them.
 Intelligent use of technology directly supports an inclusive and client-focused culture.

 Whether your firm is 20 people or 20,000, you bill by the hour or flat fees, prefer mahogany desks or glass cubicles, BigLaw, NewLaw, or something in-between, we believe the smarter move is to embrace SmartLaw.

 What do YOU believe lawyers and law firms need to do to prepare for the future of legal services?

 This post is part of our SmartLaw series where we look how clients, culture and technology converge to shape the future of law.
-The series: